IBM-Cloud/kube-samples/iks-life-preserver/README.md

 # iks-life-preserver

 ## What is this?
-Life Preserver is a simple project designed to be used with the IBM Cloud Schematics service to make the process of inviting someone to your IBM Cloud account for the purpose of helping you troubleshoot issues with your IBM Cloud Kubernetes Service Clusters (including OpenShift on IBM Cloud clusters).
+The Life Preserver project uses IBM Cloud Schematics to quickly invite a member of IBM Cloud Support to your IBM Cloud account.
+With this temporary access, IBM Cloud Support can help you troubleshoot issues with your IBM Cloud Kubernetes Service and Red Hat OpenShift on IBM Cloud clusters.

 ## How it works
 Follow the steps below to invite a user to your account and grant them: